Code-Institute-Submissions/nba-statistics/README.md

 * Go to "Home" page.
 * Locate 'Conference Standings' section by clicking dropdown menu on navbar and clicking 'Conference Standings'.
 Confirm loading of all team data, names and logos and order of ranking.
 * Compared results to https://www.nba.com/standings and verified results match.
+* Alter URL to an incorrect link and confirm the error message is displayed in the event API is unavailable.

 ### Videos
 * Go to "Home" page.